sergey-platonov/electrol/README.md

 electrol
 ========

-Script for download and convert Electro-L satellite images
+Script for download and convert Electro-L satellite images and setting it as XFCE desktop image.